sparoodata/mongolens_new/README.md

 4. Start a conversation with Claude and ask about your MongoDB data
     - Claude will show a hammer icon indicating available tools
     - Ask questions like "What databases do I have?" or "Show me the schema for the users collection"

+### Usage with MCP Inspector

+The [MCP Inspector](https://github.com/modelcontextprotocol/inspector) is a development tool specifically designed for testing and debugging MCP servers.
+It provides a visual interface to explore resources, run tools, and understand your MongoDB database.

+To use MongoDB Lens with MCP Inspector:

+1. No need to clone either repository, simply use `npx`:<br>
+    ```console
+    npx @modelcontextprotocol/inspector node mcp-mongodb-lens.js mongodb://your-connection-string
+    ```
+2. The Inspector will start both a server (default port 3000) and a web UI (default port 5173)
+3. Open your browser to http://localhost:5173 to access the Inspector interface
+4. The interface provides several tabs:
+   - **Resources**: View available resources like database listings and collection schemas
+   - **Tools**: Execute MongoDB operations directly and see results
+   - **Prompts**: Access guided templates for common MongoDB tasks
+   - **Debug**: See the full message exchange between the client and server

+5. You can customize the ports if needed:<br>
+    ```console
+    CLIENT_PORT=8080 SERVER_PORT=9000 npx @modelcontextprotocol/inspector node mcp-mongodb-lens.js
+    ```

+6. The Inspector supports the full range of MongoDB Lens capabilities, including autocompletion for collection names and query fields.

+For more detailed information about using the Inspector, refer to the [MCP Inspector documentation](https://modelcontextprotocol.io/docs/tools/inspector).

 ### Usage with Other MCP Clients